How ConsumerAffairs uses cookies

 How many people does it take to move a refrigerator?

-At least two people are needed to safely move a refrigerator.
-Since a refrigerator is a large, heavy appliance, you will want at least two people to help with lifting, moving and maneuvering the fridge.
+Since a refrigerator is a large and heavy appliance, you will want at least two people to help with lifting, moving and maneuvering the fridge.
 When the refrigerator is on the hand truck, one person can hold the handles while the other navigates the fridge from the front, keeping an eye out for obstacles.

 How can I protect myself when moving a refrigerator?

-Your best bet is to hire professionals.
-If you can’t, just make sure to lift wisely.
-When lifting the refrigerator onto the hand truck, lift with your legs and not your back.
+Make sure to get help from someone and lift wisely.
+When lifting the refrigerator onto a hand truck, lift with your legs and not your back.
 To avoid injury, keep your back straight while bending your knees to lift.

 Bottom line